Oscarzhangtc/StringEvolution/README.md

 ```

-**Step 1-2**
+**Step 1-2 Initialization**

 The genotype in our case would pieces of texts or sets of strings.
 To start(step 2), pieces of texts is randomly generate as the initial population of "genotypes".

 **Step 3 Levenshtein distance**

 The distance value above as seen in sample result is an implementation of the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which calculates the distance between the current message and the target text.
-The algorithm aims to minimize the distance,
+The algorithm aims to minimize the distance and serves as the fitness function, where genotypes with a large distance are eliminated and smaller distances are favored.

 This feature corresponds to the `levenshtein_distance()` function in `evolve_text.py`.

 **Step 4 Mating**